whatmakeart/whatmakeart.github.io/content/sewing/sew-inseam-pockets-with-french-seams.md

 ---
 title: Sew Inseam Pockets with French Seams
 date: 2023-05-23T21:59:40
-lastmod: 2024-07-20T04:54:35
+lastmod: 2024-10-07T11:43:56
 ---

-This tutorial will show you how to sew simple inseam pockets and finish the seams with french seams.
+This tutorial will show you how to sew simple inseam pockets and finish the seams with [french seams](./how-to-sew-a-french-seam.md).

 ## Prerequisites

-To complete this tutorial you should be familiar with how to thread a sewing maching and how to sew inseam pockets.
+To complete this tutorial you should be familiar with how to thread a sewing machine and how to sew inseam pockets.

 ## Instructions